 - Advanced Level Apprenticeships - equivalent of two A level passes

-- Degree Apprenticeships are a type of higher apprenticeship that can lead to a full undergraduate degree
+- Degree Apprenticeships - These lead to a full degree and often professional qualifications

-There are a number of elements to each apprenticeship and all together they are known as the Framework.
-The benefit of a Framework is that you will be able to achieve a range of qualifications as you progress towards achieving your apprenticeship.
+Each apprenticeship is made up of a number of different parts and these are known as a Framework.
+The benefit of a Framework is that you will be able to achieve the full range of qualifications and experience you need to do the job once you finish.

-In some cases there may also be additional qualifications available on top of the three elements to ensure that you have the most relevant skills and knowledge required for the job that you are employed in.
+In some cases there may also be additional qualifications available to ensure that you have the most relevant skills and knowledge required for the job that you are employed in.